apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 * Any type of failure -- whether from the network, worker actor, or node -- that prevents a `RegisterWorker` message from arriving within the `work-timeout` period causes the 'WorkManager' actor to remove the worker from its list.

-When stopping a `Worker` Actor still tries to gracefully remove it self using the `DeRegisterWorker` message, but in case of crash it will have no chance to communicate that with the master node.
+When stopping a `Worker` Actor still tries to gracefully remove itself using the `DeRegisterWorker` message, but in case of crash it will have no chance to communicate that with the master node.

 Now let's move on to the last piece of the puzzle, the worker nodes.